max3-2/pybudgetbook/README.md

 spendings!
 But why?
 There are tons of Apps out there scanning and even some for receipts.

+TODO note that each part works by his own and describe parts

+Also, the core ideas are:
 <u>Reason 1: Data Privacy</u>

 Your receipts combined with some personal data are a pretty good estimator on